emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 version negotiated, and Outer TLVs exchanged before the TLS tunnel establishment.
-Except as noted below, the Crypto-Binding TLV MUST be exchanged and verified before the final Result TLV exchange, regardless of whether or not there is an inner EAP authentication method.
+Except as noted below, the Crypto-Binding TLV MUST be exchanged and verified before the final Result TLV exchange, regardless of whether or not there is an inner method.
 The Crypto-Binding TLV and Intermediate-Result TLV MUST be included to perform cryptographic binding after each successful authentication in a sequence of one or more inner methods.
 The server may send the final Result TLV along with an